 To determine whether to reuse a cached image or build a new one, the service computes a hash value from the environment definition and compares it to the hashes of existing environments.
 The hash is based on:

 - List of Python packages in Conda definition

 The hash doesn't depend on environment name or version - if you rename your environment or create a new environment with the exact properties and packages of an existing one, then the hash value remains the same.
 However, environment definition changes, such as adding or removing a Python package or changing the package version, cause the hash value to change.
 Changing the order of dependencies or channels in an environment will result in a new environment and thus require a new image build.
 It is important to note that any change to a curated environment will invalidate the hash and result in a new "non-curated" environment.

 The computed hash value is compared to those in the Workspace and Global ACR (or on the compute target for local runs).
 If there is a match then the cached image is pulled, otherwise an image build is triggered.
 The duration to pull a cached image includes the download time whereas the duration to pull a newly built image includes both the build time and the download time.

 The following diagram shows three environment definitions.
 Two of them have different names and versions, but identical base image and Python packages.
 But they have the same hash and thus correspond to the same cached image.
 The third environment has different Python packages and versions, and therefore corresponds to a different cached image.

-numpy, that environment will keep using the package version installed at the time of environment creation.
-Also, any future environment with matching definition will keep using the old version.
+numpy, the environment uses the package version that was installed when the environment was created.
+Also, any future environment that uses a matching definition will use the original version.

 The Environment.build method will rebuild the cached image, with possible side-effect of updating unpinned packages and breaking reproducibility for all environment definitions corresponding to that cached image.